+Click OK to create the new Path Variable.
+You should see it added to the list of defined path variables.

+Click OK to close the Preferences window.

 Regenerating the PeerGroupManager JAR

 The project is marked as an Android library and the jar is located in the bin directory of the project.
 If you have the automatic build feature enabled in Eclipse under Projects Build Automatically then the project is rebuilt and the jar is updated every time changes are made to the source code and you hit save.